 Automatic/Adaptive– Automatically switches from an omni-directional microphone to a fixed directional microphone depending on the individual’s environment.
 In addition, it adapts to where speech is coming from for maximum speech understanding.

-The costs of hearing aids range from $1500-$3500 for one device.
-The cost of the hearing aid is determined by the type of technology that is chosen.
-The type of technology that is chosen is based on the individual’s lifestyle, concerns, and goals for hearing.
+The costs of hearing aids range from $1000-$3000 for one device.
+The cost of the hearing aid is determined by the level of technology that is chosen.
+Some patients may have coverage for hearing aids through their health insurance plan.
+The level of technology that is chosen is based on the individual’s lifestyle, concerns, and goals for hearing.

-Before a hearing aid is recommend to a patient, the staff of The Hearing Institute will request medical clearance from a physician, preferably an otolaryngologist or otologist, to rule out any medical condition(s) that preclude the use of amplification.
+Before a hearing aid is recommended to a patient, the staff of Specialty Care ENT will request medical clearance from a physician, preferably an otolaryngologist or otologist, to rule out any medical condition(s) that preclude the use of amplification.
 This policy is done in the patient’s best interest.
-Medical clearance may be provided by our ENT Doctors of Specialty Care Institute, or your own physician.
+Medical clearance may be provided by our ENT Doctors at Specialty Care ENT, or your own physician.

 Once medical clearance has been obtained, the patient will be seen for a Hearing Aid Evaluation.
-During this appointment, the audiologist at The Hearing Institute will discuss the patient’s hearing loss and its impact on communication.
+During this appointment, the audiologist at Specialty Care ENT will discuss the patient’s hearing loss and its impact on communication.
 Various styles and technology levels of hearing aids will be discussed.
 Most patients and their families have many questions that will be addressed.
 Make sure to bring a companion to make sure all questions are answered.
 One hour is devoted for the initial hearing aid evaluation.
 There is no charge for this appointment.

-The Hearing Institute works with several hearing aid manufacturers (Unitron, Phonak, Oticon, GN Resound, Widex, Siemens and Starkey) that offer digital hearing aids in a variety of styles and sizes.
-The Hearing Institute also offers assistive listening devices (i.e. telephone amplifiers/amplified telephones, TV Ears, etc.) and hearing aid accessories (devices to connect via Bluetooth to cell phones, televisions, etc.) according to patient needs and lifestyle.
-The cost of a hearing aid varies from approximately $1500 to $3500 for each aid, based on circuitry and features.
-Once the hearing aid(s) are ordered, the aid will arrive in approximately two weeks or sooner, depending on the style, for which a second appointment is scheduled.
-Full payment of the hearing aid is required at the fitting appointment.
+Specialty Care ENT works with several hearing aid manufacturers (Oticon, Signia, GN Resound, Widex, and Phonak) that offer prescription hearing aids in a variety of styles and sizes.
+Specialty Care ENT also offers assistive listening devices such as TV streamers that allow for Bluetooth connection to the television, remote controls for the hearing aids and companion microphones.
+Once the hearing aid(s) are ordered, the aid will arrive in approximately two weeks, depending on the style, for which a second appointment is scheduled.
+Full payment of the hearing aid is required at the fitting appointment unless insurance benefits exist and are verified.

-At the hearing aid fitting, the audiologist will program the hearing aids and discuss several features of the aid including: how to insert and remove the aid from the ear, change the batteries, clean and maintain the aids, etc. The owner of the aids will have an adjustment period of 30 days.
+At the hearing aid fitting, the audiologist will program the hearing aids and discuss several features of the aid including how to insert and remove the aid from the ear, charge the aids or change the batteries, clean and maintain the aids as well as how to connect the aids to Bluetooth technology when applicable.
+The hearing aid user will have an adjustment period of 30 days.
 This adjustment period allows for any necessary fine-tuning of the aids.

 Our office offers Care Credit as a payment option.

 Earmolds for personal electronic devices – Used to improve the fit and comfort of the universal earbuds.
 These earmolds are custom made to ensure that they will never fall out of your ears.
-In addition, help to reduce external noise.
-Commonly used for IPODs, MP3 players, CD players, hand-held games, cell phone head sets, etc.
+In addition, they can help to reduce external noise.

 Hearing Protection for Musicians – A great option for anyone who needs to hear in noise.
-Helps to reduce excessive noise to a safer volume, and still allow the individual to hear conversation.
+Helps to reduce the volume down to a safe level without affecting the sound quality of music.

 Swim plugs – Help to reduce moisture from entering the ear canal while swimming or bathing.